yellodot/yellodot/README.md

 ## 👋 Hi, I’m Gregoria Rubio, from Paris, France
-👀 I’m interested in everything basically, but trying to focus on being a **Fullstack JS developer** <br>
+👀 I’m interested in everything basically, but trying to focus on being a **Fullstack developer** <br>
-🌱 Most of the time I’m learning **React, Vue and Nodejs**, but also Typescript and more random things like OOP, algorithms and architecture <br>
+🌱 I'm currently practicing **Python, Flutter and VueJS in a serverless environment**, but also more random things like OOP, databases and best practices in architecture <br>
-📫 You can find me on LinkedIn if you want to contact me :  [here](https://www.linkedin.com/in/gregoria-rubio/)
+📫 You can find me on LinkedIn :  [here](https://www.linkedin.com/in/gregoria-rubio/)

 <!---